Robert Trent Jones

 Robert Trent Jones Sr. (June 20, 1906 – June 14, 2000) was a British–American golf course architect who designed or re-designed more than 500 golf courses in 45 U.S. states and 35 countries.
 In reference to this, Jones took pride in saying, "The sun never sets on a Robert Trent Jones golf course."
-He is often confused with the famous amateur golfer Bobby Jones with whom he worked with from time to time.
+He is often confused with the famous amateur golfer Bobby Jones with whom he worked from time to time.
 Jones received the 1987 Old Tom Morris Award from the Golf Course Superintendents Association of America, GCSAA's highest honor.
 Also in 1987, he was inducted into the World Golf Hall of Fame.

 Early life and education

 Robert Trent Jones was born on June 20, 1906, in Ince-in-Makerfield, England, to Welsh parents.
 At age five or six, Jones emigrated with his parents to the United States, where they arrived in East Rochester, New York.
 Jones worked as a caddie at The Country Club of Rochester and accepted a job as golf professional at Sodus Bay Heights Golf Club in nearby Sodus Point, New York.
 He met Donald Ross as a youth and, taking up the game, recorded the best score of all the amateur golfers at the 1927 Canadian Open and set a course record at Rochester.

 While working as a golf professional, Jones attended Cornell University, undergoing a customized course of study that would allow him to pursue his interest in golf course design, during which time he designed nine holes of the university's golf course, now known as the Robert Trent Jones Golf Course at Cornell University (he designed the other nine holes in 1954).
 While at Cornell, Jones joined Delta Kappa Epsilon (DKE) Fraternity.